Affiliate links on Android Authority may earn us a commission. Learn more.

-Likely the current strongest contender for the title of arch-teen show, Riverdale brings the classic characters of the Archie comics to the small screen — except where the comics were cartoonish and light hearted, this show offers something a bit grimmer.
+Likely the current strongest contender for the title of arch-teen show, Riverdale brings the classic characters of the Archie comics to the small screen — except where the comics were cartoonish and light-hearted, this show offers something a bit grimmer.
 Sure, there’s still an element of humor running through it all, but you won’t find Jughead (Cole Sprouse) single-mindedly obsessed with burgers here.
-Instead he’s more likely sit brooding over a coffee, trying puzzle through solutions to one of the show’s multiple murder mysteries.
+Instead, he’s more likely to sit brooding over a coffee, trying to puzzle through solutions to one of the show’s multiple murder mysteries.

 Set in the Riverdale-universe town of Greendale, The Chilling Adventures of Sabrina takes a similar approach to adapting the adventures of everyone’s favorite teenage witch.
 This Netflix Original series swaps the murder mystery of Riverdale for supernatural intrigue.

 Where Riverdale forced Betty and Jughead into the role of detectives, and made Archie decide between playing football or music (my, what tough and equal challenges), The Chilling Adventures of Sabrina starts by confronting Sabrina (Kiernan Shipka) with the choice of living as a human or living as a witch.
 As a human, Sabrina would get to live with the people she loves in Greendale, continuing to go to high school, and leading a normal life.
 As a witch, she would gain access to wondrous magical power and near-immortality, but she’d need to leave the mortal world behind.
 To make matters worse, becoming a witch requires signing your name in The Book of The Beast, which binds you to the will of the devil, and forces you to do his bidding whether you like it or not.